Swelling found in second battery on All Nippon Dreamliner

 The groundings have cost airlines tens of millions of dollars, with no solution yet in sight.

-Boeing rival Airbus said last week it had abandoned plans to use lithium-ion batteries in its next passenger jet, the A350, in favour of traditional nickel-cadmium batteries.
+Boeing rival Airbus said last week it had abandoned plans to use lithium-ion batteries in its next passenger jet, the A350, in favor of traditional nickel-cadmium batteries.